Rotating unbalance: Couple unbalance

 where d = distance between the two unbalance forces along the rotation axis.

-Dynamic balance
+Dynamic unbalance

-In rotation an unbalance when the mass/inertia axis does not intersect with shaft axis then it is called dynamic balance.
-Combination of static and couple balance is dynamic unbalance.
+In rotation an unbalance when the mass/inertia axis does not intersect with shaft axis then it is called dynamic unbalance.
+Combination of static and couple unbalances is dynamic unbalance.
 It occurs in virtually all rotors and is the most common kind of unbalance.
 It can be fixed by correcting the weight on at least two planes.